kubevirt/user-guide/workloads/controllers/virtual-machine.md

 ### Fencing considerations

-An VirtualMachine will never restart or re-create a VirtualMachineInstance until the current instance of the VirtualMachineInstance is deleted from the cluster.
+A VirtualMachine will never restart or re-create a VirtualMachineInstance until the current instance of the VirtualMachineInstance is deleted from the cluster.

 ### Exposing as a Service